denoland/docs/runtime/fundamentals/modules.md

 import { pascalCase } from "https://deno.land/x/case/mod.ts";
 ```

-You'll find most Deno-related code on [JSR](https://jsr.io), which is the
-recommended registry to use with Deno.
+Deno recommends [JSR](https://jsr.io), the modern JavaScript registry, for third party modules.
+There, you'll find plenty of well documented ES modules for your projects, including the [Deno Standard Library](/runtime/fundamentals/standard_library/).

 ## Managing third party modules and libraries

-Typing out the module with the full version specifier can become tedious real
-fast when you're importing them from multiple files.
-We can centralize the
-management of remote modules via the `imports` key in `deno.json`.
-The `imports`
+Typing out the module name with the full version specifier can become tedious when importing them in multiple files.
+You can centralize management of remote modules with an `imports` field in your `deno.json` file.
+We call this `imports` field the **import map**.
-key is used to remap specifiers.
-We call this the import map.

 ```json title="deno.json"
 {